rajeeshb/images/README.md

 Packer config files for building the AMI's underlying the squid-proxy, k8s-provisioner, and login-node in our AWS commons VPC's.

+## Pull the SSH keys

+There is a script and an accompanying file in the configs subdirectory.
+The script is called getkeys.rb, and the file is called gituserlist.
+Edit the gituserlist file to contain the names of the users who's keys we want pre-populated in the images.

+Run `./getkeys.rb gituserlist`, and inspect the resulting authorized_keys.//timestamp// file.
+If it looks right, replace authorized_keys with it, the continue building your images.

 ## Build ubuntu16 image

 The newer 'ubuntu16_*' images are configured to publish public AMI's with names following the pattern *ubuntu16-NAME-1.0.0-TIMESTAMP*.